BenadjalRania/Gastrointestinal-Disease-Detection/README.md

 Ulcerative Colitis
 Polyps
 Esophagitis
-Each class consists of 1,500 samples, totaling 6,000 images.
+Each class consists of 1,500 samples, totaling 6,000 images uploqded in a drive folder.
 The dataset is used to train the model to detect gastrointestinal diseases and classify them based on these four categories.